-These sleep problems or "sleep disturbances" can make caring for a child with FXS even more challenging, as parents and other caregivers deal with their own need for sleep.
-Fortunately, as professionals have better understood these sleep problems, interventions have been developed that can lessen their severity.
-These interventions include the use of medication, which is prescribed and monitored by doctors, and various other interventions that involve behavioral therapists and other non-medical specialists.
+These sleep problems or "sleep disturbances" can make the challenges of caring for a child with FXS even more challenging, as parents and other caregivers deal with their own need for sleep.
+Fortunately, as professionals have gained a better understanding of these sleep problems, interventions have been developed that can lessen their severity.
+These interventions include the use of medication, prescribed and monitored by doctors, and various other interventions that involve behavioral therapists and other non-medical specialists.